Chouliar/HIstoryPursue/README.md

 #Used game_db database (called in app as my_db) located in local host and accessed though MySql.

-Never completed as a .apk
+Never completed as a .apk can run with emulator through Visual Studio.
+Data base is provided.